armory/docs/content/en/managed-spin/_index.md

 As part of Armory’s Managed Spinnaker offering, Armory SREs proactively monitor your Spinnaker instances.
 Additionally, the designated Technical Account Manager provides ongoing touch points around support issues, feature requests, and roadmap items while also holding quarterly service level reviews.
 You can expect responses based on the response time SLAs described here.

 - For cases where issues were not detected by Armory or new feature requests, support tickets should be filed through the [Armory Support Portal](http://go.armory.io/support).
-They will be triaged and handled based on priority and SLA as Support Cases.
-All communication about the issue will occur in comments within the support ticket.
+They are be triaged and handled based on priority and SLA as Support Cases.
+All communication about the issue occurs in comments within the support ticket.
     - In some cases, Armory engineers may reach out through Slack to uncover more information about the issue.
-Armory updates the support ticket after the realtime chat is complete.
+Armory updates the support ticket after the real-time chat is complete.
-- For cases where an issue is discovered by Armory, Armory will open a support ticket on your behalf in the Armory Support Portal.
+- For cases where an issue is discovered by Armory, Armory opens a support ticket on your behalf in the Armory Support Portal.
 You will be notified through email and Slack.
-All communication about the ticket will occur in comments within the support ticket.
+All communication about the ticket occurs in comments within the support ticket.
-    - In cases where Armory discovers a critical issue, Armory SREs will reach out and send updates through Slack.
+    - In cases where Armory discovers a critical issue, Armory SREs reach out and send updates through Slack.
 Armory updates the support ticket after the real-time chat is completed.

 ## Managed Spinnaker configuration changes

 Depending on the customer's level of comfort, Spinnaker configuration changes can be handled in two ways:

 1. Change requests filed through the [Armory Support Portal](http://go.armory.io/support) and applied by Armory SREs to dev and production environments.
 All communication about changes occurs in comments within the support ticket.
-    - In some cases, Armory SREs will reach out through Slack to get more information about the desired configuration state.
-We will update the support ticket after the real-time chat is completed.
+    - In some cases, Armory SREs reach out through Slack to get more information about the desired configuration state.
+Armory updates the support ticket after the real-time chat is completed.
 2. Because all Spinnaker configurations are stored in source control, customers can initiate a configuration change themselves.
 The changes get reviewed by Armory SREs and automatically applied to dev and then production clusters.

 ## Auditing Spinnaker events